oscar-bender-stone/honors-thesis/source/foundations.typ

 We now enter the first original results produced for this thesis.

+#definition[
-*Definition.* An *Explicit Turing Machine (ETM)* is a 2-tape Turing machine with the following restrictions:
+  An *Explicit Turing Machine (ETM)* is a 2-tape Turing machine with the following restrictions:

   - *Read Tape:* the only transitions allowed are those labeled with right (R)

   - *Work Tape:* this cannot contain any inner loops.
 Can access the read and stack tapes.

-- *Stack Tape:* used ONLY as a stack.

   A function computable by an ETM is said to be *explicitly computable*.

-*Lemma.*
-#emph[
+]

+#lemma[
   ETMs are closed under:

   - Composition